 Project Number: PL-7

 In August 2019, the BCWMC approved a proposal by the Commission's Engineers to develop a feasibility study for this project in conjunction with the Mt.
 Olivet Stream Restoration Project, also in Plymouth.
 A public open house on both projects was held in February 2020 to answer questions and get feedback from residents and other stakeholders.
-The feasibility study was reviewed by the BCWMC at their meeting on May 21, 2020.
-The report was approved along with approval to implement Alternatives 3 and 6.
+The feasibility study was approved in May 2020 with intent to implement Alternatives 3 and 6.
+A public hearing was held September 17, 2020; there was no public input.
+The project was officially ordered by resolution on that date and an agreement with the city of Plymouth to design and construct the project was approved.
+Project design of the drainage improvement is underway over winter 2020/2021.
+City and BCWMC staff will also begin work on the chloride reduction part of the project winter 2020/2021.

 The total cost of this project is estimated at $485,000 including feasibility study, design, construction, chloride reduction practices, and administration.
 CIP funds for projects like this are collected through an ad valorum tax levied by Hennepin County on all Bassett Creek Watershed residents.